The Future Sound of London: Lifeforms and the ISDN tour

-In 1993, the band released "Cascade," a nearly 40 minutes single made the UK top 30.
+In 1993, the band released "Cascade," a nearly 40 minutes single which made the UK top 30.
 It was followed in 1994 by the album Lifeforms, released to critical acclaim and a top 10 hit on the UK album chart.
 The eponymous single featured Elizabeth Fraser of the Cocteau Twins on vocals.
 The record introduced an array of exotic, tropical sound samples.
 Dougans' father's involvement in the BBC Radiophonic Workshop had a heavy influence on Lifeforms.
 Often asked whether Brian Eno was an influence, Cobain and Dougans said they were about looking to the future not the past.
 To them, Lifeforms was a new work not just another Eno-type ambient album.

 That year, the Future Sound of London released a limited-edition album ISDN, which featured live broadcasts made over ISDN lines to various radio stations worldwide to promote Lifeforms, including The Kitchen, an avant-garde performance space in New York, and several appearances on BBC Sessions hosted by John Peel.
 The shows featured ambient soundscapes with previously released material performed alongside unheard tracks.
 One performance for BBC Radio 1 featured Robert Fripp.
 The tone of ISDN was darker and more rhythmic than Lifeforms.
 The band wanted to achieve something epic and grand, but no matter how much technological or personal support they had they never got to truly do what they envisioned.
 Cobain said that the 90s were a time of frustration because the technology didn't fit the band's ideas.
 In 1995, the album was re-released with expanded artwork and a slightly altered track list.

 The band's interests have covered different areas including film and video, 2D and 3D computer graphics, animation in making almost all their own videos for their singles, radio broadcasting and creating electronic devices for sound making.